nathanfaucett/TheOpenParty/src/principles.md

 It is this process, which will allow us to make hypotheses about social welfare systems, test them, and iteratively arrive at systems that improve over the course of time.

 In order to do this, to improve our moral, political, and societal structures over time, we cannot tie ourselves to any particular political ideology such as conservatism, social liberalism, environmentalism, or any such -ism, but actively choose to guide ourselves by the scientific process and a simple moral code.

+## Principles

+The Open Party is built on these three pillars, a simple moral code, and a time tested process.

+Fundamentally we are a party driven by a scientific process dedicated to openness of mind and a moral code that optimizes for human well-being.